NIH to jump-start genomic medicine with new program

 Associate Director of Communications, Division of Intramural Research

-NIH clinical researchers will be using genomic data in many areas of clinical research in the coming decade, according to Michael M. Gottesman, M.D., deputy director for intramural research at the National Institutes of Health (NIH).
+in many areas of clinical research in the coming decade, according to Michael M. Gottesman, M.D., deputy director for intramural research at the National Institutes of Health (NIH).
 To advance this goal, he is backing a new, two-year initiative called the Clinical Center Genomics Opportunity (CCGO).

 "We're trying to jump-start genomic medicine," Dr. Gottesman said.
 "We first need to build an infrastructure for clinical genomic sequencing that can be used by researchers in their projects at the NIH Clinical Center."